ivankristianto/wpsniff/README.md

 # wpsniff

-Sniff WordPress Plugin or Theme for Coding Standard and Vulnerabilities
+> Sniff WordPress Plugin or Theme for Coding Standard and Vulnerabilities

+Currently, under ongoing development.